310mc/https-310mc.github.io-tl/source/_posts/scout/ushimairi_p2.md

 ---

 {% note narration %}
 This translation is **on hold**.
-It is not guaranteed that it will be completed.
+Due to the official version having been released, it is not guaranteed that the fan translation will be completed.
 {% endnote %}

 <div class="preview-wrapper reverse" style="--storyColor:#5ac189;--storyColor-rgb:90,193,137;--storyColor-h:147.4;--storyColor-s:45.4%;--storyColor-l:55.5%;">